lamberta/devkit-doc/api/appengine.md

-# Application and Scene Graph
+# Game Application and Scene Graph

 This document contains information on the classes and instances that are initialized when the game engine is